agiac/rivo/README.md

 - `FromFunc`: returns a pipeable which returns a stream that will emit the values returned by the provided function;
 - `Filter`: returns a pipeable which filters the input stream using the given function;
 - `Map`: returns a pipeable which maps the input stream using the given function;
+- `ForEach`: returns a pipeable which applies the given function to each item in the input stream and forwards only the errors;
 - `Do`: returns a pipeable which performs a side effect for each item in the input stream;
 - `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;